It is a common virus that causes respiratory tract infections in infants and young children.

 - The prognosis for respiratory syncytial virus (RSV) is good.
 Most people make a full recovery in two to eight days.

 - Complications of RSV include pneumonia, bronchiolitis, croup, and ear infections.

-- Respiratory syncytial virus can be prevented with regular hand washing hygiene that is followed to prevent the common cold.
+- The respiratory syncytial virus can be prevented with regular hand washing hygiene that is followed to avoid the common cold.